UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 The Magni comes almost ready to run.
 Two 12v SLA (Sealed Lead Acid) batteries should be purchased separately. **A CR2032 coin cell battery is required for proper operation** and must be installed on the back of the main controller board which will be shown below.

-An Allen wrench (for M6 bolts) will be included in the shipping box.
+A 4mm Allen wrench (for M6 screws) is included in the shipping box.
 In addition a small Phillips (cross point) screw driver may be needed for mounting the Raspberry Pi camera.

+#### Opening The Box And Inspecting The Contents

 #### Step 1 - open the box
 ![Shipping Box](unb1.JPG)